UPES Integrated LLB Admissions 2025

 3. Judicial Review: The principles of judicial review, which are part of constitutional law, give the courts the authority to examine and interpret laws, executive orders, and government policies to make sure they are consistent with the Constitution.
 Judicial review enables the judiciary to invalidate laws or actions that go against the Constitution or go beyond the scope of the executive branch.

 4. Individual Rights and Liberties: The Constitutional law shields peoples' rights and liberties against infringement by the government.
-Freedom of speech, freedom of religion, freedom of the press, equality before the law, the right to due process, the right to privacy, and other rights may be included in this list.
+Freedom of speech and expression, freedom of religion, freedom of the press, equality before the law, the right to due process, the right to privacy, and other rights may be included in this list.
 A person's ability to exercise their rights and seek remedy if those rights are violated by the state is guaranteed under constitutional law.

 5. Constitutional Amendments: To reflect shifting social, political, or legal conditions, constitutions may be altered or amended.
 To maintain the stability and integrity of the constitution, amendments often ask for a specific process, such as a supermajority vote by the legislature or a popular referendum.